Proforma Invoice vs Commercial Invoice: What's the Difference?

 What a Commercial Invoice Is

 A commercial invoice is the definitive record of a completed commercial transaction.
-It documents a sale that has taken place or is taking place, creates a legal obligation to pay, and generates a VAT liability (for VAT-registered parties).
+It documents a sale that has taken place or is taking place and creates a legal obligation to pay.
+(It does not itself create VAT due on an export — UK exports of goods are zero-rated — but it is the record HMRC expects behind the zero-rating, and the document your buyer's tax authority works from.)
 It is the primary document used by customs authorities worldwide to assess the correct duty rate, determine customs value, and verify compliance with import regulations.

 Every commercial export of goods requires a commercial invoice.
-See the full commercial invoice guide for the complete list of fields that must appear on a UK export commercial invoice — including goods description, HS code, country of origin, Incoterms, declared value, and the TCA supplier's declaration if claiming preferential duty for EU buyers.
+See the full commercial invoice guide for the complete list of fields that must appear on a UK export commercial invoice — including goods description, HS code, country of origin, Incoterms, declared value, and the statement on origin if claiming preferential duty under the TCA for EU buyers.

 Why Using the Wrong One Causes Problems